jayeeed/langgraph-rag/README.md

 ## Architecture

-This application follows the LangGraph application structure with:
-- **State management**: Tracks query, retrieved documents, and generated answers
+This application uses an **agent-based architecture** with LangGraph:
+- **Agent with Tools**: LLM agent that can use multiple tools to answer queries
-- **Retrieval node**: Fetches relevant documents from Qdrant
+- **RAG Tool**: Searches knowledge base and retrieves relevant documents
-- **Generation node**: Uses LLM to generate answers based on context
+- **Extensible Tool System**: Easy to add new tools (calculator, web search, etc.)
-- **Vector store**: Qdrant for efficient similarity search
+- **Vector Store**: Qdrant for efficient similarity search with custom schema
+- **LLM-Generated Tags**: Automatic tagging of document chunks for better organization
 - **Observability**: LangSmith tracing on all operations

 ## Setup